Stoner Witch: Music and composition

-Described as a grunge, stoner rock and sludge metal album, Stoner Witch melds hallmarks of the band's earlier work, such as "molten tempos and guitarist Buzz Osborne's nonsensical lyrics" with a relatively radio-friendly ear towards arrangements.
+Described as a grunge, stoner rock, stoner metal and sludge metal album, Stoner Witch melds hallmarks of the band's earlier work, such as "molten tempos and guitarist Buzz Osborne's nonsensical lyrics" with a relatively radio-friendly ear towards arrangements.
 According to AllMusic's Patrick Kennedy, the album picks up on the "basic framework of Houdini, resolving into an ear-catching workup of classic rock themes, tempered, of course, with a fairly judicious sampling of acid-trip detours."
 Grant Alden of Rolling Stone noted that "many of the songs are built around conventional metal structures."
 Treblezines Paul Pearson described the record as "the Aberdeen band's happiest album, which is meant to say they took it upon themselves to reconstruct classic rock and metal themes and run them through their typically hazy filter."
 Peter Buckley, the author of The Rough Guide to Rock, wrote that the record showcases the band's "dual allegiances to industrial noise and Southern rock."

 Release and critical reception

 Upon its initial release, Stoner Witch sold approximately 50,000 units, with particularly strong sales in New York City and Seattle.

-The songs "Revolve" and "Queen" were both released as promotional singles with accompanying music videos.

 AllMusic critic Patrick Kennedy wrote: "Where Houdini resided more in an expansive—though lugubriously heavy—metal vein, refining the techniques built up through the band's early struggles, Stoner Witch truly showcases the band at the apex of their wide-ranging creative abilities."
 Rolling Stones Grant Alden stated: "Oddly enough, the Melvins don't really have to contend.
 They seem quite content simply being, doing what they do."
 Robert Christgau of The Village Voice, who gave the album a C rating, wrote: "They're always slow, always ugly, always protodeath, always protoindustrial.
 And always slow.
 Faster here, actually, up to Sabbath speed at times, with nine minutes of din at the end to shore up their cred."